« Previous Page

 specializes in problems with the retina and macula can diagnose which type of

 AMD you have.
-Also, laser surgery and medicine injections for wet AMD are done
+Also, several treatments such as medicine injections for wet AMD are done

 by an ophthalmologist.